 It’s not just about transportation either.
 If you don’t know where to find something or somewhere, then you might as well just be prepared to go on a wild goose chase.
 If you can speak Spanish, then feel free to ask the locals.
 They’ll typically ask at least five other people to make sure, and then it basically turns into a party where at least a couple of them will probably try and walk you there themselves.
 Not knowing anything is not necessarily a bad thing.
 In fact, it’s almost cathartic when you realize how free you feel just by simply not knowing anything.
 Ignorance is bliss, they say.

-I did not have any problems in Cuba, and we were actually told that Cuba is among the safest countries you can visit, despite its mysterious reputation and historic standing as one of America’s arch-enemies (f*ck communism, am I right?).
+I did not have any safety problems while backpacking in Cuba.
+We were actually told that Cuba is among the safest countries you can visit, despite its mysterious reputation and historic standing as one of America’s arch-enemies (f*ck communism, am I right?).
 Weapons are basically impossible to find in Cuba, so don’t worry about getting shot or stabbed or blown up.
 Gun crime is pretty much nonexistent and compared to the rest of Latin America, murder rates are among the lowest (yeah, I just cited Wikipedia.
 What are you going to do about it, middle school teachers?).
-Petty theft does happen sometimes, but I would hardly consider it any more of a problem than any other country in the world.
+Petty theft does happen sometimes, but it isn’t any more of a problem than any other country in the world.

-I overheard a woman warning some tourists that the only crime that occurs in Cuba is when you are too enamored with your Cuban lover at a salsa club, they might snag your phone or your wallet while you’re not paying attention.
+I overheard a woman warning some tourists that the only crime that occurs in Cuba is when you become too enamored with your Cuban lover at a salsa club, they might snag your phone or your wallet while you’re not paying attention.
 I don’t entirely know how much of that was a joke.

 Cuba is safe.
 Even while wandering around at night in the less-touristy areas of Old Havana, we did not encounter any problems.
-Cubans are awake and sitting on their porches at any hour of the day, anyway, so no one is going to try anything when there are that many people around.
+Cubans are awake and sitting on their porches at any hour of the day.
+No one is going to try anything when there are that many people around.

 Travel With A Friend, If You Can